GSA/fedramp-gov/_posts/2020-11-24-fedramp-nist-rev5-transition-plan.md

 <p>FedRAMP will review and adjudicate public comments and update the FedRAMP baselines (including OSCAL versions) and associated documents, templates, and guidance accordingly.</p>

 <b>Step 4: Release Final Rev5 FedRAMP Baseline Documentation Updates, and CSP Implementation Plan</b>
-FedRAMP will publish the final version of FedRAMP’s updated baselines (including OSCAL versions), associated documentation and templates, an implementation guide, and compliance timeline.
-Additionally, FedRAMP will provide training and educational forums on the updates and transition process, and will be available to answer questions.
+<p>FedRAMP will publish the final version of FedRAMP’s updated baselines (including OSCAL versions), associated documentation and templates, an implementation guide, and compliance timeline.
+Additionally, FedRAMP will provide training and educational forums on the updates and transition process, and will be available to answer questions.</p>

 Additionally, the PMO has developed a brief video that covers the Rev5 transition process.